Emil Schuhmann

-Emil Schuhmann (1 January 1856-15 April 1937) was a Texas-born German accordionist and bandleader who created the famous Pyramide toy.
+Emil Schuhmann (January 1, 1856 - April 15, 1937) was a Texas-born accordionist and bandleader who created the Pyramide toy.
 The elaborate toy, considered Texas folk art, was purchased in 1969 by Ima Hogg, daughter of Texas Gov. Jim Hogg, and put on display at Winedale Historical Complex near Round Top, Texas, where it remains to this day.

 Biography

 Schuhmann was born in 1856 in the Waldeck community in Fayette County, Texas, to Carl Schuhmann and his wife, Christiana Friederike Wilhelmine Voigtel.
 The Schuhmanns immigrated to Texas in 1853 from Oberscheibe in Saxony, Germany.
 Oberscheibe was a mining community, and that detail as well as others about Emil's father's life, would make their way into Emil's Pyramide toy.